MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/partitioningpolicy.md

 ### Uniform range datetime partition key

-Applying a uniform range datetime partition key on a `datetime`-typed column in a table is appropriate when data ingested into the table is unlikely to be ordered according to this column.
-It can be helpful to reshuffle the data between extents so that each extent ends up including records from a limited time range.
-Reshuffling results in the filters on the `datetime` column being more efficient at query time.
+> ![NOTE] Applying a uniform range datetime partition key on a `datetime`-typed column in a table is appropriate **only** when data ingested into the table is unlikely to be ordered according to this column.

+In such cases, it can be helpful to reshuffle the data between extents so that each extent ends up including records from a limited time range.
+This will result with filters on that `datetime` column being more effective at query time.

 * The partition function used is [bin_at()](../query/binatfunction.md) and isn't customizable.